mopidy/mopidy/docs/contributing.rst

    - Write in the imperative, present tense: "add" not "added".

-   For more inspiration, read these blog posts:
+   For more inspiration, feel free to read these blog posts:

    - `Writing Git commit messages
      <http://365git.tumblr.com/post/3308646748/writing-git-commit-messages>`_